Resource monitoring and Reports

 During a job’s runtime, you can use the sstat command to get live information about its performance, regarding CPU, Tasks, Nodes, Resident Set Size (RSS) and Virtual Memory (VM) for each step.

-You can find all available fields and their meaning, as well as further information about the command in its man page (man sstat) or on its website https://slurm.schedmd.com/sstat.html.
+You can find all available fields and their meaning, as well as further information about the command, in its man page (man 1 sstat) or on its website https://slurm.schedmd.com/sstat.html.

 SSH

-While a job is running, you can also use ssh to get onto the node(s) allocated to your job to view its performance directly.
+While a job is running, you can use ssh to get a shell on the compute node(s) allocated to your job to investigate its performance directly.
 Use squeue --me to see which nodes your job is running on.
 Once logged in to the compute node, you can take a look at the resource usage with standard Linux commands, such as htop, ps or free.
 Please keep in mind that most commands will show ALL resources of the node, not just those allocated to you.

 reportseff